jwilk/python-afl/README.rst

-This is experimental code that enables
+This is experimental module that enables
-`American fuzzy lop`_ instrumentation of Python modules.
+`American fuzzy lop`_ instrumentation of Python code.

 HOWTO
 -----